 The bill amends the Texas Education Code to enhance the social studies curriculum for public school students by requiring the inclusion of ethnic studies alongside existing subjects such as Texas, United States, and world history, government, economics, and geography.
 Specifically, Section 28.002(a) is revised to incorporate "ethnic studies" into the foundation curriculum, while Section 28.025(b-1) mandates that students complete a credit in ethnic studies, world geography, or world history as part of their social studies requirements for high school graduation.

 The changes will apply to students entering the ninth grade in the 2026-2027 school year or later, ensuring that the new curriculum requirements are phased in appropriately.
-The bill emphasizes the importance of a diverse and comprehensive education in social studies, reflecting a broader understanding of history and culture.
-The act will take effect immediately if it receives a two-thirds majority vote in both houses; otherwise, it will become effective on September 1, 2025.
+The bill also stipulates that if it does not receive the necessary two-thirds vote for immediate effect, it will take effect on September 1, 2025.
+This legislative effort aims to provide a more comprehensive and inclusive education in social studies, reflecting a broader understanding of diverse histories and cultures.